ATTENTION: College closed Wednesday due to severe weather. More

 3. Have either a minimum high school grade point average or one standardized test score (listed below) by the PSEO application deadline for the selected term/semester.

 |Step 1.||Complete the Columbus State Community College online application for admission.|

-NOTE: The Public/Charter School applicant and the high school counselor or principal will be notified of the student’s admission to the PSEO Program status only after STEPS 1-4 are COMPLETED.
-Private/08 school applicants will be notified of the student's provisional acceptance only after STEPS 1-5 are completed and an Ohio Department of Education Application for Nonpublic Student Participation has been submitted.
+Home-Schooled PSEO B Applicants: Please complete the Ohio Department of Education Application for Funding and follow the instructions on the form.
+Also, complete the Intent to Participate form and submit to the address listed on the form.
+NOTE: The Public/Charter School applicant and the high school counselor or principal will be notified of the student's admission to the PSEO Program status only after STEPS 1-3 are COMPLETED.
+Private/08 school applicants will be notified of the student's provisional acceptance only after STEPS 1-4 are completed and an Ohio Department of Education Application for Nonpublic Student Participation has been submitted.